der-steppenwolf/fashionmnist-classification-gui/README.md

 ## Geting Started

-To get the project running you will need python 3.6 and the packages outlined in the `requirements.txt` file installed.
+To get the project running you need python 3.6 and the packages outlined in the `requirements.txt` file installed.
 The installation guide bellow requires [Anaconda](https://www.anaconda.com/download/).
-If you do not have Anaconda installed feel free to run the `gui.py` script assuming you've installed the required packages.
+If you do not have Anaconda installed feel free to run the `gui.py` script assuming you've installed all required packages.

 ### Installation